Vermont Small Business Health Insurance Options

 The health insurance policy must include the ten essential coverages (MECs) required by the Affordable Care Act.
 These are:

-• Ambulatory Patient Services (outpatient services you receive without being admitted to hospital)
+• Ambulatory Patient Services (outpatient care)

 • Emergency Services

-• Mental health and substance abuse disorder services, including behavioral healthcare treatment (this includes counseling or psychotherapy).
+• Mental health and substance abuse disorder services

 • Prescription drugs